 A company-wide office is typically called an EPMO (enterprise project management office).
 They tend to be more focused on overall business strategy and aligning projects with the company vision.

-Of course, this can also mean large-scale changes like moving to Agile to focus on faster implementation.
+They can also lead large-scale changes like moving to Agile or implementing new technologies.

-Essentially, the goal is to make sure all the moving parts in that area are working at max capacity at all times.
+Essentially, department-specific PMOs make sure all the moving parts in their area are working at max capacity at all times.

 The 2nd way in which you might categorize a PMO is based on its management approach.